TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 2. Run the command to clone the directory: `git clone --depth=1 https://github.com/TinkerMill/workshop-ess-alexa-controlled-device.git`
 3. Verify the directory `workshop-ess-alexa-controlled-device` exists and has content

 Awesome!
-At this point you have installed all the basic software for the rest of the labs!
+At this point you have installed all the basic software for the rest of the modules!
 It is common that since you are using a personal laptop, some of the instructions above may not be needed, may conflict, or may not work as expected.
 If steps don't seem to work properly, ask for assistance from others in the class or the workshop presenter.